 - Auto-bet considerations: Fairspin TFS Aviator-Style auto-bet at low targets compresses many rounds into a short session, which raises bankroll-blowup probability AND raises TFS earn-rate from bet volume.

 - High-target lottery shape: at 50x or 100x targets the variance is brutal; bankroll-survival math dominates.
-Same critique applies to every other Aviator/Crash build in the audit set.
+Same critique applies to every other Aviator/Crash build in operator coverage.

 - Practical Fairspin-specific recommendation: the TFS earn-rate is per-wager not per-win, so high bet volume at low-variance targets (1.50x to 2.00x) optimises for token accumulation while keeping session variance bounded.

 The Aviator-style cash-out math is unchanged from cross-brand Crash; the Fairspin-specific layer is that bet volume directly accrues TFS token rewards regardless of round outcome.
-This shifts the optimal-strategy framing toward bet volume rather than per-round EV maximisation.
+This shifts the optimal-strategy framing toward bet volume rather than per-round EV maximisation, which is why any Fairspin TFS Aviator-Style strategy should be built around token accumulation rather than chasing high multiplier targets.

-We tested Aviator-style or Crash builds at 9 of 10 operators in our audit set (one brand doesn't run a Crash-family game at the recent cycle).
+We tested Aviator-style or Crash builds at 9 of 10 operators in operator coverage (one brand doesn't run a Crash-family game at the recent cycle).
 The Fairspin TFS Aviator-Style build is structurally consistent with the cross-brand Crash implementations on math, but unique on the on-chain layer plus TFS economics:

 | Brand | Verified Crash-family house edge | Notable feature | Catalogue position |